Student Affairs and Outreach

 Everything DiSC®: A personal development learning experience that measures preferences and tendencies based on the DiSC® model.
 This simple yet powerful model describes four basic styles: D, i, S, and C, and serves as the foundation for the Everything DiSC Application Suite.
 Participants receive personalized insights that deepen their understanding of self and others, making workplace interactions more enjoyable and effective.

-The University of Saskatchewan and all Student Affairs and Outreach team members are committed to the well-being of our students.
-In accordance with The Freedom of Information and Protection of Privacy legislation, we cannot discuss details about a student or inform of their activities without the student’s direct consent.
+Student Affairs and Outreach is committed to the well-being of our students.
+Following The Freedom of Information and Protection of Privacy legislation, we cannot discuss details about a student or inform of their activities without the student’s informed consent.

 Staff